48 Dogs Get Upset Stomachs Too- Instructional Guide

 Lesson Format:

 Students will be reading on their own or as a class the story of Dracula getting into Halloween candy.
-Then, students will try finding plastic food items throughout the room and gather one up and come back to a circle in the room.
+Then, students will play a game sorting food into categories of things that Dracula can and cannot eat.
 You can then have a discussion with the class what they think might make Dracula sick.

 Lesson Background: